altereagle/trinity-carpool/README.md

 _**The checkout System...**_<br>
 is designed to get kids out of the carpool room *as quickly and effeciently as possible.* <br>
-For example, if two kids are carpooling together, and are not related, the parent picking them up would say the names of the kids being picked up.
+For example, if two kids are carpooling together, and are not related, the parent picking them up would say the names of the kids being picked up.<br>
 Then, the kids will get a notification, and go outside.<br>
 After the parent has the kids, the app will let you check out.
 Once you have checked out, The teachers will know you have left. <br>